AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 cause the terrified sun to retire to the East, than to see the truth, once proclaimed, to be so repressed as that ancient error might recover its lost ground, and re-establish itself there in peace."
-To truth belong "God\'s eternal years," and her emergence after so long a disappearance is an illustration of her immortal vitality.
+To truth belong "God's eternal years," and her emergence after so long a disappearance is an illustration of her immortal vitality.
 "Crushed to earth" she has "risen again," and is fast being accepted by a regenerated Christendom.